 Raw A2A2 Milk Herd Shares from 100% Grass fed Dairy Herd.
-Beyond organic, multi-generational family run operation.
-Raw Milk herd share program to Alexandria, Mt.
-Vernon, Fairfax, Burke, Leesburg, Aldie, Middleburg, Ashburn, South Riding, Madison, & Culpeper.
+Ask us How & Why we go Beyond organic!
+Raw Milk herd share program currently delivering to Burke, Falls Church, Leesburg, Aldie, Middleburg, Ashburn, Chantilly, South Riding, Madison, Warrenton, & Culpeper.

 The only raw milk you can drink is the milk from your own cow or through owning a share of a herd as it is illegal in Virginia to buy and sell raw milk (milk that is unpasteurized).
 Therefore on Honey Brook Farms we have provided the opportunity for you to board your herd/cow on our farm.
 Our 100% grass fed (no grain ever) herd is tested and 100% A2/A2.
 We’ll do all the work of feeding, caring and managing and you will receive your milk from you’re herd/cow.